JardinDantzler/DS_Final_Project_JDD/README.md

 Column 18 is the final date on which the car was sold to the second owner.

 The original dataset can be found at - https://www.kaggle.com/danielkyrka/bmw-pricing-challenge

-Research Question
-Can we quantify the physical and other features of pre-owned vehicles to generate a model of the price of a car which can we used to predict the price of the other similar natured cars?